-The most common cause is a faulty range sensor, but it can also be the wirings to it or the communication between the control units.
+The most common cause is a defective range sensor, but it can also be the wiring to it or the communication between the control units.
 Here are the most common causes.

-In the most cases, the actual range sensor could have an internal damage.
-But if you are lucky, you can try to adjust the sensor a bit to make it work.
-How you adjust it, I will tell you in the diagnose section down below.
+In most cases, the actual range sensor could have internal damage.
+But if you are lucky, you can try to adjust the sensor a little bit to make it work.
+I will explain how to adjust it in the “Diagnostics” section below.